Lob2018/Lobjois_Yann_2_Telesport_112022/README.md

 I suggest you to start by understanding this starter code.
 Pay an extra attention to the `app-routing.module.ts` and the `olympic.service.ts`.

-Once mastered, you should continue by creating the typescript interfaces inside the `models` folder.
-As you can see I already created two files corresponding to the data included inside the `olympic.json`.
-With your interfaces, improve the code by replacing every `any` by the corresponding interface.
+Typescript interfaces are inside the `models` folder.

 ## Reference colors